Ctrl-X/Siribro/README.md

 ## Dialog File
-Most of the bot use a form based approach ( They convert an existing form into a bot).
+Usually, bots use a form based approach : They convert an existing form into a bot.
 Siribro use a different approach.

-It has in mind the simplicity for the developper and/or the conversation scenarist.
+We we developped Siribro, we had in mind the simplicity for the developper and/or the conversation scenarist to use it (modify the dialog, create new one, etc).

-We focus on a human readability and flexible tooling.
-A exemple is worth a thousand words :
+So we focused on a human readability while keeping a flexible set of advanced tools.

-`bot.md content :`
+A exemple is worth a thousand words, so `bot.md :`
 ```markdown
 #Beginning
 * `pause(3000)`